 Take Safety Course: Taking a recognized motorcycle safety course may lower the rates you pay from 5% to 10%.
 You will need to check with the insurance company first to find the courses which will result in a lower rate.

 Mileage: The less you drive your motorcycle, the less you may pay.
-If you drive under a pre-set amount, you may pay less for your insurance.
+You may pay less for your insurance if you drive under a pre-set amount.
 This may save you 10% or more.

 Bundle: Another way to pay less is to bundle your motorcycle insurance with other coverage, such as other vehicles and your home.
 This may save you up to 25% depending on the insurance company.